• Skip to primary navigation

 Best Time to Visit Zagreb

-To get the most from your visit to Zagreb you need to think carefully about the time of year you plan to visit.
+To get the most from your visit to Zagreb, you need to think carefully about the time of year you plan to visit.
 Zagreb’s weather is considerably different to that of the coast, with chilly winters and stifling summers thanks to the lack of a seaside breeze.
-Ultimately, the best time to visit Zagreb is either spring or fall, during the months of April, May, June, and September when the weather is pleasant but mild and the summer crowds have yet to arrive.
+Ultimately, the best time to visit Zagreb is during the months of April, May, June, and September when the weather is pleasant but mild and the summer crowds have yet to arrive or have departed.

 How to Get Around Zagreb